THE IMPORTANCE OF SELF-TAPES

-Self-Tapes are becoming increasingly important within the industry with casting directors asking for these for a range of projects.
+Self-Tapes have become increasingly important within the industry with casting directors asking for these for a range of projects.
 Being asked to self-tape is the equivalent of getting a casting in, for example, Manchester or London, with the added advantage of being able to record in the comfort of your own home.
 However, there are a range of key points that are imperative to get right in order to make the most of the opportunity.

 Self-tapes are often used by directors as the sole casting process for TV commercials, TV drama and feature films – meaning that having reviewed the self-tapes from those lucky enough to have been asked to tape, the final children will be chosen for each role.
 Self-tapes are also used instead of the initial casting and on the back of these there may be a recall where the final few (often 2-5) for each role are invited to meet the director for the project.